dylanfisher/ci21/_agendas/week-4.md

 ### Homework
 - Select one of your three ideas to move forward with and revise your design.
 Design it at a desktop size as well as at mobile, considering how the design will scale down.
 - Read [The Webs Grain – Frank Chimero](https://frankchimero.com/blog/2015/the-webs-grain/) and leave a [discussion question](https://frankchimero.com/blog/2015/the-webs-grain/).
-- Citra is the discussion leader
+- Luna is the discussion leader

 ---